NgJunHeng/ID_Assignment1/README.md

 Ng Jun Heng's Portfolio (Project name)

   My project consist of 6 pages.
-My website overview consist of my Introduction followed by My work experience, Education Road, Skills&Interest, Personal infomation and a showcase of my past projects.
-This is basically what i will put inside my portfolio for my future needs of applying a job.
+My portfolio website consist of Introduction where i introduce myself and what i do during my free time.
+After my introduction, the next page is Work Experience page where i include all my past working experience to impress my employer.
+The next page is my Education Road page where i featured which school i went to and which level i am at.
+Then after is my Skills & Interest page where i include all the skills that i possessed and what i want to become.

+  The personal Information page is where i included my details for people to contact me when they are interested and for them the leave a message or comment if they have any.
+Lastly my project page to feature my past project that i have done during my time in school.

 Design Process
-As a user
+This website is for Company who is currently recruiting.
+Me as a job seeker, what i want to achieve is getting their attention by looking through my portfolio.

 Features

 Technologies used

 Testing